-

 The start-up team should identify and initiate the rental of office space for the PMU.

-The start-up team dissolves once key members of the PMU have been recruited.
+The start-up team is transitioned once key members of the PMU have been recruited.